NePa1234Software/Arduino_HomeAutomation_RBOARD_ENC28J60/README.md

 + Gong - switch relay only as long as the bell is pressed (no toggle)
 + Light - on / off - configurable timer for stairs etc
 + Extra safe double eeprom configuration for restoring errors that may occur during write operations (e.g. power cut during write)
 + Maximum possible stability of ENC28J60 http usage.
-Be warned, this is a really BAD chip.
-There are still the occasional "reconnect".
+Be warned, this is a really BAD chip (but dirt cheap).
+There are still the occasional "reconnects".
 + HTML homepage for each board provides a rudimentary control and partially configure the board.

 ## FHEM
-I will upload the perl module for fhem.
 I am not brilliant at programming perl.
 It is still missing some error logging and light toggle function etc. I does its job, but is not pretty !
+The perl module is in the fhem folder.

 ## Libraries "borrowed"
 Thanks to the authors or the libraries I have used.
 I should have forked the projects but I am new to github, so will do eventually (-;